• Skip to primary navigation

 They will last for 4-5 days.

-Zucchini noodles (Courgetti) and any other vegetables full of water can easily get soggy.
-Place them in a colander and sprinkle with salt.
+Tip 2: Zucchini noodles (Courgetti) and any other vegetables full of water can quickly get soggy.
+Place them in a colander and sprinkle them with salt.
 They will release most of their water content within 10-15 minutes, then dry them with a paper towel.

-Spiralize your veggies ahead of time during the weekend, and place them in an airtight container in the fridge.
-This will speed up your dinner prep time in the evenings, during the week.
+Tip 3: Spiralize your veggies ahead of time during the weekend, and place them in an airtight container in the fridge.
+This will speed up your dinner prep time in the evenings during the week.

-Pick the most symmetrical veggies you can find.
-As much as I love ugly-looking vegetables, the straighter the veggie is, the easier will be to spiralize it.
+Tip 4: Pick the most symmetrical veggies you can find.
+As much as I love ugly-looking vegetables, the straighter the veggie is, the easier it will be to spiralize it.

 Course: Main Course